juliomotol/lapiv/README.md

 | GET\|HEAD | api/v{version}/foo | App\Http\Controllers\Api\Foo\FooGatewayController@index |

 Now, when we try to go to `/api/v1/foo`, it should be handled by `FooV1Controller`.

+### Bumping a version

+When your ready to bump your API version to v2, Simply add a new `FooV2Controller` and dont forget to add that to `FooGatewayController`'s `$apiControllers`.

 ## Versioning Methods